syedhali/EZAudio/README.md

 `EZAudio` currently offers six audio components that encompass a wide range of functionality.
 In addition to the functional aspects of these components such as pulling audio data, reading/writing from files, and performing playback they also take special care to hook into the interface components to allow developers to display visual feedback (see the [Interface Components](#InterfaceComponents) below).

 ###<a name="EZAudioFile"></a>EZAudioFile
 Provides simple read/seek operations, pulls waveform amplitude data, and provides the `EZAudioFileDelegate` to notify of any read/seek action occuring on the `EZAudioFile`.
+This can be thought of as the NSImage/UIImage equivalent of the audio world.

 **_Relevant Example Projects_**
 - EZAudioWaveformFromFileExample (iOS)